5 Written questions

 - The bond between the hydrogen atom of one water molecule and the oxygen atom of another water molecule is made possible by

-- Changes is the chemical compound of matter.
+- d Changes is the chemical compound of matter.

 - A subatomic particle w/ a negative charge.

-What is a covalent bond? → Formed when a particularly positive atom from one polar molecule is attracted to the partially negative atoms in another molecule.
+What are the three types of chemical bonds? → Formed when a particularly positive atom from one polar molecule is attracted to the partially negative atoms in another molecule.

 The number of covalent bonds an atom can form is equal to what? → The number of additional electrons needed to fill its outer shell.

 Which part of the atom has the most energy? → The number of protons in an atom.